What makes a Dandy Hybrid special?

 Flattop guitars have a thin soundboard that is nearly flat.
 Strings enter the body via the saddle/bridge combination and terminate with push pins.
 Strings pull upward on the soundboard and also jerk the bridge laterally.
 The motion of the bridge creates a complex wash of sound often characterized as “overtones”.
 Other overtones develop as a result of bracing configuration and wood choice.

 Dandy Hybrid guitars have thin soundboards that are coaxed into a 16’ radius dome via profiled braces and sculpted guitar body.
-Like the Archtop, string arrangement is by raised bridge and terminates at the tailpiece but the up and down motion of the soundboard is more efficient.
+Like the Archtop, the strings land on a raised, "floating" bridge.
+We offer two Hybrid types.
+The familiar Traditional type has the strings terminate at a tailpiece.
+Something totally new is our "Anchor Bridge" design as used in DD-28.
+Either way, the "floating bridge" generates an up and down motion of the soundboard which is extremely efficient.
 Again, the wash of overtones generated at the Flattop’s bridge are omitted but additional overtones are realized by special bracing working with the thin domed soundboard.

 Exciting new sound from an Acoustic!